 ...
 But I want to focus on antioxidants.

 Antioxidants In Blueberries

-During oxidation, your dog’s body produces free radicals.
+During oxidation, your dog’s body produces damaged cells called free radicals.
 These damaged cells lack an important molecule.
 To make themselves whole again, they steal that molecule from other cells.
 This starts a chain reaction.

 This will slow the aging process and boost your dog's immune system.

 And that isn’t all that blueberries and antioxidants do for your dog.

 There are a surprising number of studies on blueberries.
 And each one provides more insight into how they support health.